-A little while ago, I was having roti chanai at a favourite Malaysian takeout with a companion, when I was caught off guard.
+A little while ago, I was having roti chanai at a favourite Malaysian takeout with a friend, when I was caught off guard.
 A little girl of about five, small and sprightly, came chattering in with her teddy bear of a father.
 They sat down at an adjacent table, and he looked like he would rather be nowhere else but out getting roti with her.
-They looked at the menus together, and when he got up to order, the munchkin piped up from the table “You can order dumplings if you want to, daddy!”.
-It was too much for me – I admit that I welled up.
+They looked at the menus together, and when he got up to order, the girl piped up from the table “You can order dumplings if you want to, daddy!”… and I actually welled up.

 There is something about the resilience, trusting nature and innocence of girls that sometimes catches me out, and I hurt for them.
 It is not that there are “bogeymen out there”, that’s not what breaks my heart.
 Rather, it’s that, as author Gail Dines writes,